veepionyc/VPKitDemo/README.md

 # VPKitDemo

-This distribution of VPKit framework is for testing purposes.
+This is a test distribution of the VPKit framework.

 The framework is provided as a binary distribution to run on XCode Simulator and will not run on a hardware device.
-Demo host apps are povided in Objective-C and Swift.
+Demo host apps are provided in Objective-C and Swift.